-If you believe your life is at risk then call 911 or go to the Emergency Room; however, urgent care can typically handle all non-life threatening medical issues.
-The benefits of urgent care over the emergency room typically include lower overall cost, lower co-pays, closer to home, and much shorter wait times.
+If you believe your life is at risk then call 911 or go to the Emergency Room; however, urgent care can typically handle non-life threatening medical issues.
+Benefits of urgent care over the emergency room include lower overall costs, lower co-pays, convenient locations close to home, and shorter wait times.

 Do I have to fill out paperwork again if I have visited your offices before?

 If you have visited one of our centers in the last three (3) years, then you will not have to fill out New Patient paperwork.
 We will have your charts and records available via our electronic medical records system no matter which location you previously visited.
 If you have never visited one of our centers OR if it has been three (3) years since your last visit to one of our centers, then you will have to fill out New Patient paperwork.